m-wolowicz/Responsive-Portfolio/README.md

 ### Overview

 In this assignment, you'll create two different portfolios.
 The first will be an update of the one you made last week.
-You'll enhance the portfolio you made last week with a mobile-responsive layout.
+You'll enhance the portfolio you made last week with a mobile-responsive layout using media queries.